Stop Doing These 4 Things if You Want To Be Happier

 It’s hard for us to let go of the story we carry that because we live in a nice home, have healthy kids, and a “great” life, we “should” be happy.

-But maybe it’s not enough.
-Maybe what we believe “should” make us happy isn’t what really does make us happy.
+Maybe what we believe “should” make us happy isn’t what DOES make us happy.

 Do you ever beat yourself up by saying things like “my life is great, what is wrong with me? why can’t I just be happy?” and “why can’t I just be grateful and enjoy my life?”

 It’s okay to admit that you feel a little alone, empty, unfulfilled, and uninspired.
-It doesn’t make you a bad person, it simply makes you human.
+It doesn’t make you a bad person, it simply makes you a human being longing for something more.

 FOUR THINGS YOU MUST STOP DOING TO FIND HAPPINESS